typhoon1zero2/trello-app/README.md

 ## Getting Started

-First we will open up our terminal into the `software_classwork` folder.
+First we will created folder.
 Once inside that folder run these commands:

 ```
 mkdir office_hour